Japan

 Caregiver Leave

-Employees can take caregiver leave to provide nursing care to a direct family member who has a condition requiring constant nursing care for a period specified by the Ministry of Health, Labor, and Welfare Ordinance.
+Employees can take caregiver leave to provide nursing care to a direct family member with a condition requiring constant nursing care for a period specified by the Ministry of Health, Labor, and Welfare Ordinance.
 Reasons include injury, sickness, or physical or mental disability.
 Employees can get up to 93 days off for each family member who needs nursing care.
 This leave can be taken up to 3 times.
 It is not 93 days in a year, but in the aggregate for the period they work for their employer.

 Childcare Leave